Flare Fireplaces FAQ – Installation, Controls & Troubleshooting

 If the fireplace is installed and an unsupported vent run is utilized, sooting is one of many problems that may occur.
 If your fireplace does not allow for the products of combustion to exit the firebox as effectively as fresh air is brought in, pockets of soot will collect in the unit storing the dark and harmful debris.
 Please verify that you have consulted the chimney paths section of the Flare Installation Manual for supported vent runs.
 If you have questions about a particular path, please reach out to Flare support for clarification and approval.

-F-04 is an error code that will flash on your Symac GV60 Maxitrol Flare remote when the valve fails to receive the message that the thermocouple has been warmed by the pilot light.
+F-04 is an error code that will flash on your Symax GV60 Maxitrol Flare remote when the valve fails to receive the message that the thermocouple has been warmed by the pilot light.
 This failure can have multiple different causes.

 Gas Flow